• Skip to primary navigation

 Now that you know where to get the lessons from, the next step would be to practice what you have learned.
 If you are going to practice on your own, it is best to have a guide as a starting point.
 The Wilton 406-1075 Decorate Smart Deluxe Practice Board Set is an excellent guide.
 It is also a great tool to practice your skills.

 The practice board consists of a hard plastic case.
 It opens and locks in 3 different positions - 90-degree angle and flat, to simulate decorating on top and sides of cake.
 It provides storage space, a large clear removable decorating surface, and practice sheets with over 80 decorating techniques for buttercream and royal icing.
-The practice sheets slip under an easy-to-clean decorating surface.
-The board is designed not only for practicing techniques but also for the storage of practice sheets.
-The entire board measures 13-inch x 10 ¾ inch; practice board surface measures 11 ¼ inch x 8 ½ inch.

 Wilton Practice Board Set

-If you are looking for a cheaper and simpler alternative, here is another practice board you can opt for - Wilton 406-9464 Practice Board Set
+If you are looking for a cheaper and simpler alternative, here is another practice board you can opt for - Wilton 406-9464 Practice Board Set.

 This tool comes with a 9 by 6-inch board with acetate overlay.
 It has 20 pages of reusable patterns in color and an easel.
 Simply slip the pattern sheets under the vinyl overlay and trace the patterns with icing.
 It is easy to clean and hardly takes any space for storage.

-I have personally used practice boards in practicing my piping skills.
-I got my practice board when I enrolled in a Wilton basic decorating class locally here in Malaysia.
 And my recommendation on the practice boards above is based on my own experience.
 To master piping skills, you would need to practice a lot.
 And using these practice boards is a truly awesome way to pick up the skill fast.

 Here are some of my practice piping photos: